annatruong04/24S1_WDC_UG_Project/README.md

 npm start
 ```
 ## Accounts for testing
-To Log In into Manager and Admin pages, here are some available accounts for testing:
+To Log In into Member, Manager and Admin pages, here are some available accounts for testing:

 **Member**
 - Username